By Frazer Hunt, Partner and Henry Holland, Associate

 From 1 July 2021, insurance claims handlers will be required to have lodged an application with ASIC for an Australian financial services licence (AFSL) covering claims handling and settling services, or to have become an authorised representative of a relevant AFSL holder.

 Under the new regime, insurance claims handlers must comply with the obligations of financial services licensees, including requirements to act efficiently, honestly and fairly, to provide appropriate disclosure to consumers, and to implement processes and policies to manage conflicts of interest and dispute resolution.
-These requirements will apply to insurers, insurance claims managers, brokers, loss adjusters and any other persons who provide claims handling and settling services.
+These requirements will apply to insurers, insurance claims managers, brokers and other persons who provide claims handling and settling services.

 A person provides a claims handling and settling service if: